micahwoods/micahwoods.github.io/_posts/2018-09-14-shopping-magazines-4am-7-11.md

 ![weekly golf digest](/img/digest_weekly.jpg)

 And these are substantial magazines with a lot of reading material.
 The September 4 issue that we were in search of has 200 pages.
 The previous week's issue was a special edition, running to 234 pages!
 One can read about fashion, equipment, travel, etiquette, swing advice, stories, manga, some beautiful shoes on page 191, and a lot of things that I don't fully understand.
-But it's all related to golf, and it's coming out with just this magazine at a couple hundred pages a week, about 800 a month.
+But it's all related to golf, and these magazines are cumulatively publishing thousands of pages about golf every month.

 ![digest weekly pages](/img/weekly_pages.jpg)